caeksec/plainonly/README.md

-# passHelper
+# Generate wordlists from database leaks!
+Why?
 Because there is no other scripts that work.

 ## Why?
 Looking around the internet there wasn't any python scripts that would do what I wanted, which was to just get the passwords from leaked databases.